Node (album)

 Node is the third studio album by Australian heavy metal band Northlane.
 It was released on 24 July 2015 through UNFD and Rise.
 It was produced by Will Putney and recorded at Graphic Nature Audio in Belleville, New Jersey.
 This is the first album to feature vocalist Marcus Bridge after the departure of Adrian Fitipaldes in 2014.
 It also marks the group's first slight departure from their heavier metalcore roots and towards a more alternative and experimental sound.

 In 2016, a deluxe edition of Node was released, which contains instrumental versions of all songs, two new songs, a version of the song "Aspire" featuring Marcus' vocals, and the single version of the song "Rot".

+In 2025, a remixed/remastered and partly re-recorded version of the album, dubbed Node: Reloaded, was released, marking the 10th anniversary of the original record.

 Release and promotion

 The band released two promotional singles, "Ra" and "Leech" respectively.
 "Ra" was handed out to fans as a free-download gift for supporting the band.
 "Leech" was released as a promotional single after the band began an interactive puzzle with clips of the song, combining all of the pieces together will create the song in its full length.
-A previous November 2014 single, "Rot", was re-recorded for the release of Node.
+"Rot", which was previously released in November 2014 as a single, was re-recorded for the release of Node.